ElPatron100/Library-Recommender-Team-Migros/README.md

 ## 🗄 Exploratory Data Analysis (EDA)
 Our analysis focused on two primary datasets:
 # **Interactions:**
 This dataset shows the interaction between the users and the books for the last 2 years.
-In total the dataset shows 87,047 al records across 7,838 unique users and 15.109 books.
+In total the dataset shows 87,047 rental records across 7,838 unique users and 15.109 books.

 In average, user rented a total of 11.11 book and each book has been rented an average of 5.76 times.

-![Distribution of the rentals](rentals_per_user_item.png) This graph shows the distribution of the rentals per users and per items.
+![Distribution of the rentals](rentals_per_user_item.png) **_Graph 1: Distribution of the rentals_**

+This graph shows the distribution of the rentals per users and per items.
 The distribution of rentals per user is heavily skewed to the left:
 *  **The Majority**: Most users are "casual" readers who have interacted with only 2 to 5 books.